-UNEP and its partners support the design and establishment of monitoring systems for ecosystem health and functioning, for example, the Biodiversity Indicators Partnership (BIP), a global initiative to develop and promote indicators for the consistent monitoring and assessment of biodiversity.
+UN Environment and its partners support the design and establishment of monitoring systems for ecosystem health and functioning, for example, the Biodiversity Indicators Partnership (BIP), a global initiative to develop and promote indicators for the consistent monitoring and assessment of biodiversity.

-UNEP and its partners support the development of biodiversity and conservation strategies, for example, through the
+UN Environment and its partners support the development of biodiversity and conservation strategies, for example, through the

 NBSAP Forum; a community of practice that offers countries support in transforming and implementing their National Biodiversity Strategies and Action Plans (NBSAPs).

 Building and sharing of know-how on ecosystem connectivity planning, protected areas, corridors, and transboundary conservation